Techtonica/curriculum/testing-and-tdd/testing-mindset.md

 Exercises:

-1. A function that takes in two numbers and returns true if the first number is larger than the second number.
-Otherwise, it should return false.
+1. A function that takes in two numbers and returns `true` if the first number is larger than the second number.
+Otherwise, it should return `false`.

 2. A function that takes in an array of numbers, and returns the third number in the array.

 3. A function that takes 3 numbers as parameters.
-The 3 parameters are called "min", "max", and "target".
+The 3 parameters are called `min`, `max`, and `target`.
 Return whether target number is between the min and the max (inclusive).

 4. A function that takes in a number, and prints the word "Hello" that many times.